ar1ocker/SquadJS-Playtime-Role-Ban/README.md

 npm install y18n
 ```

+Copy the `playtime-role-ban.js` plugin and the `playtime-role-ban-locales` folder to the `squadjs/squad-server/plugins` folder

 ## Settings

 Basically similar to any other plugin for SquadJS, but you will need a steam API key to get the game time of users who log in to the server.

+The plugin language is configured via the config parameter - language

 **STEAM KEY IS BEST TAKEN FROM AN EMPTY ACCOUNT, THE KEY HAS TOO MANY PERMISSIONS, IF STOLEN IT WILL BE A NUISANCE**.